Skip to main content

 Introduction

 Spinach (Spinacia oleracea) is a hardy cool weather crop, grown for use as a cooked green vegetable or for salad greens.
 Temperature for optimum production and high quality is 55-60°F with day length of approximately 12 hours.
-Winter spinach production in unheated high tunnels has grown in New England to supply year-round greens.
+Winter spinach production in unheated high tunnels has grown in New England to supply greens year-round.
 Under certain conditions, spinach will bolt (develop a seed stalk and flower), reducing quality.
 During summer months, high temperatures and long days will result in bolting.
 For spinach plants overwintered in high tunnels, bolting may occur in early spring as days lengthen.
 The tendency to bolt varies with the cultivar, some being more resistant than others.
 Growers who want greens in summer should consider beet greens and/or Swiss chard as substitutes, since they produce better under high temperature and long day conditions.
 Malabar spinach is not related to true spinach; it is a vining spinach-like crop native to tropical Asia and is well-adapted to growing in summer New England conditions.

 Types and Varieties